BSA leadership welcomes all: We’re saving a seat for YOU at the Scouting table

 Sign up for the “Opening Doors” course on the Philmont Training Center conference page, and learn more about what you can expect from the training on the course Facebook group.

-Gina Circelli is the Digital Editor for Scout Life.
+Gina Circelli is the senior digital editor for Scout Life.
 She loves sharing news about Scouts who shake up pop culture or contribute to their communities in big ways.